 Mac users can also use the Terminal window of their OS X to split Zip files into more reasonable chunks.
-Instructions on how to do this can be found here.
+Check the instructions on how to do this.

 Chopping up Zip files is an effective way to send large files by email.
 But it has several drawbacks.
 It’s very technical and time-consuming compared to other options, for one thing, along with not being very elegant: No one really wants to receive 10 or 12 files (or more) at once and then have to piece them together again.
 So while this approach works, there are better options out there.